hariiyerasu1729/NASA_ULI_InfoFusion/README.md

 ## Getting Started
 ```
 PARA-ATM is a project undertaken at Arizona State University as part of NASA ULI.
-It aims to provide a simulation environment to play with cross-domain aviation data for analysis and testing.
-Being open source, PARA-ATM is meant for learning and research with no commercial aspects to it.
+It aims to provide a simulation environment to play
+with cross-domain aviation data for analysis and testing.
+Being open source, PARA-ATM is meant for learning and research with no
+commercial aspects to it.
 It has been developed under the general guidance of Dr. Yongming Liu from the SEMTE department at ASU.
 ```
 ## Installation
 ```
 As of now, the software can be run on Windows and Unix platforms with minor difference between the two.
 The steps are as follows:
 1. Windows:
    a.
 Install Python 3.5 from Anaconda here.
    b.
 Run the “dependencies.bat”, which will install all necessary Python packages.
    c.
 Download and install the latest version of Postgres database from here.
    d.
-Create database “postgres”, with user “postgres” and password  ”postgres”.
+Create database “paraatm”, with user “paraatm_user” and password  ”paraatm_user”.
    e.
 Download and install the latest version of PgAdmin from here.
    f.
-Import the database backup “PARA_ATM” into database “postgres”.
+Import the database backup “PARA_ATM” into database “paraatm”.
    g.
 Import project Information_Fusion into any IDE (Eclipse, IntelliJ, etc.).
    h.
 Run “LaunchApp.py” under package PARA_ATM.

 2. Unix:
    a.
 Install Python 3.5 from Anaconda here.
    b.
 Run the “dependencies.sh”, which will install all necessary Python packages.
    c.
 Download and install the latest version of Postgres database from here.
    d.
-Create database “postgres”, with user “postgres” and password ”postgres”.
+Create database “paraatm”, with user “paraatm_user” and password ”paraatm_user”.

    e.
 Download and install the latest version of PgAdmin from here.
    f.
-Import the database backup “PARA_ATM” into database “postgres”.
+Import the database backup “PARA_ATM” into database “paraatm”.
    g.
 Import project Information_Fusion into any IDE (Eclipse, IntelliJ, etc.).
    h.
 Run “LaunchApp.py” under package PARA_ATM.
 ```
 ## Application
 ```